Alan Townsend Memorial Trophy Competition

 Images are not

-limited to those taken in he last calendar year, since this is impossible to
+limited to those taken in the last calendar year, since this is impossible to

 verify easily.
 Competitors are urged to submit recent work to be critiqued